Idealstack/dynamodb-sessions-dependency-free/README.md

 needed.
 This potentially slows things down, uses more RAM and Opcache etc
 - Note that we haven't done benchmarks yet to prove this is faster.
 But I suspect it probably is.
 - If you choose to include this automatically using php's auto_prepend_file - you can get funny effects if you use the AWS SDK version.
-It requires an autoloader, which can mess with your projects own autoloading.
+It requires an autoloader, which can mess with your project's own autoloading.
 Also it 'pollutes' the namespace with it's versions of common libraries like Guzzle.
 If your code uses a different version of these libraries you should expect problems.

-#How to use it
+# How to use it

 Configuration is the same as the AWS SDK version, so read their docs: